 In addition, Caller ID Reputation provides comprehensive health monitoring of your company’s outbound calls and call connections.
 You will be able to identify and correct problems before they result in flagging and cut into your company’s profits.
 We help you follow the 3M strategy of contact center productivity: Monitor, Manage, Mitigate.

 One essential step is to identify which of your phone numbers have flags so that you can take action to have the flags removed.
 The action you take to “clean” the number will depend on how many flags a number has.

 Flags are a little like house pests: once you see one flag, you will likely see more flags within the next 48 hours.
 The more flags a number has, the longer it will take to clean that number.
 That’s why you need to practice daily number monitoring so you can catch the problem early.

 Your goal should be to give each of your numbers an excellent reputation by following solid dialing practices.
 Constantly following best practices keeps your campaigns running smoothly.
-In addition, swap out your numbers regularly for high volume campaigns to avoid dialing to heavily on a particular number.
+In addition, swap out your numbers regularly for high volume campaigns to avoid dialing too heavily on a single number.